 You can find most of my recent comics work, both solo and alongside my tag-team partner Chad Bowers, in the sidebar.
 Together, we’ve written Marvel’s X-Men ’92, Deadpool: Bad Blood, the Oni Press original graphic novel Down Set Fight, and more.
-Alone, I’m primarily known for my two all-ages adventure stories, Dracula the Unconquered and Radical Guardian Skater X.
+Alone, I’m primarily known for the all-ages adventure stories I write with art by Steve Downer and lettering by Josh Krach, Dracula the Unconquered.

-If you’re looking for more, you can head to my author page at Comixology, where you can find other short projects and incomplete series, including Subatomic Party Girls, the rock ‘n’ roll space adventure that Chad and I co-created with Unbeatable Squirrel Girl artist Erica Henderson.
+If you’re looking for more, you can head to my author page at Comixology, where you can find other short projects and incomplete series.

 I Make Podcasts

 Well, usually the other person I’m recording with is the one in charge of making them, but “I show up and talk into a microphone at least once a week” didn’t quite sound right.
 I’m the co-host of:

 - War Rocket Ajax with Matt Wilson.
 This is the Internet’s most destructive comic book and pop culture podcast, which has been destroying eardrums since 2009.
 In each episode, Matt and I catch listeners up on what we’ve been doing this week, review a handful of the week’s comics, and then dive into an interview or set about ranking the best and worst comics of all time.
 Ajax is also supported on Patreon.